BeanVortex/Anbarinoo/README.md

 - By running controller tests, rest_apis_docs folder will be generated in the root of project, presenting documentations for apis
 - Used java 10 (var) and java 16 (record) features, make sure use jdk-16+(recommended 17)
+- For tests, you may run one by one if encountered fails